 If one plotted Harvard's existing efforts in science and engineering as the scale of effort (in FTEs) vs. duration of the activity, there would be two main clusters.
-At the scale of one to a few investigators, there are great many research efforts that last as long as a typical research grant, three to five years.
+At the scale of one to a few investigators, there are a great many research efforts that last only as long as a typical research grant, three to five years.
 There are also tens of FTEs grouped by departments, engaged in activity of essentially indefinite duration.
 The middle ground, namely groups of five to ten faculty working on projects that last ten years, is thinly populated.
 This is the domain of initiatives and Centers.
 While Harvard does have a large number of existing such activities, we would benefit from a structure where faculty could propose new activities in response to emerging opportunities and have their proposals evaluated in a predictable way.
 At present, Harvard has no well-defined process for soliciting such proposals, and their evaluation tends to be an ad hoc.

 By establishing a clear set of criteria for evaluating proposals and a commitment to periodic solicitations for new ideas, we could empower Harvard's scholars to respond to new intellectual opportunities.
-Sustaining activity with a fixed level of investment would of course require that we be determined to shut down initiatives at the same rate as we initiate them.
+Our ability to start new initiatives would be improved if we were determined to shut down initiatives at the same rate as we initiate them.